Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

+Manufacturing CPMs ran materially lower than the broader ad market across the 12-month window, showing a mid-year lull, a sharp holiday trough, then a modest recovery into spring.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Manufacturing across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Manufacturing in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs